Boyquotes/beaners/README.md

 # Beaners
-A multiplayer open-source game where you play as beans with your friends!
+A game made in Godot Engine where you play as beans with your friends!

-## Implementations To-Do
+## To-Do
-- Multiplayer
+- Multiplayer (50%)
-- Interactable Objects
+- Interactable Objects (0%)
-- ~~Sounds~~ DONE
+- Sounds (30%)
-- ~~Artwork~~ DONE
+- Artwork (80%)
-- ~~Basic movements~~ DONE
-- ~~User interface~~ DONE
+- Basic movements (95%)
+- User interface (80%)

-## Debugging/Releasing
+## Exporting
-NOTE: If you want to export the game as release, you might have to create export presets for each platforms.
+**If you want to export the game as release, you might have to create export presets for each platforms.**

 ### In Godot
-Just press the Play button on the top right of the Editor window to export as debug
-or Go to Project > Export to export the game as release and suit your needs.
+Click on the `Project` menu and select `Export` to export the game as release and suit your needs.

 ### In command-line
 If you want to export the game as debug, do the commands below: